luigisaetta/langchain_rfx/README.md

 # langchain_rfx
-This repository contains all tyhe work to manage rfx
+This repository contains all the work to manage rfx

+## Status